Q: What is sugaring?

 A: While we can't guarantee anything, yes regular sugaring usually leads to permanent loss.
 After only one or two treatments you should already notice your hair coming in finer.

-A: It really depends on many factors.
+A: Some people feel nothing at all.
+It really depends on many factors.
 Some people say they feel it more depending on where they are in their cycle and also the location being sugared.
-Most clients feel little to no discomfort and some even enjoy it.
 Unlike waxing, sugar is applied against the direction of hair growth and taken off with it, significantly reducing any discomfort.
 Alcohol and caffeine also have an affect on your sugaring experience.
 While you may feel like you will be more relaxed if you have a drink or a coffee they will actually heighten the sense of any discomfort making the process more painful than relaxing.
+One of the key ways to make sure it is as pain free as possible is to make sure that you hold your skin very tight as you flick.

 Q: How warm should the sugar be?